ImTheDmThatsWhy/Andrea-s-Website-Portfolio/README.md

 # Website
 Andrea Sutton's Portfolio Website
+## Key notes
+For the purpose of this website the breakpoints have been designated as the following
+- extra small devices 600px and down
+-medium devices tablets 768px and up
+-extra large devices 1200px and up
 ## Overview
 This website is about the web developer in progress Andrea Sutton.
 The website will feature a home page, about page, project page, and contact page.
 ## Compenents